Mahmoud Abdul-Rauf

 Mahmoud Abdul-Rauf (born Chris Wayne Jackson; March 9, 1969) is an American former professional basketball player.
 He played in the National Basketball Association (NBA) for nine years with the Denver Nuggets, Sacramento Kings and Vancouver Grizzlies.

 Abdul-Rauf played college basketball for the LSU Tigers from 1988 to 1990 and was a consensus first-team All-American both seasons he played.
 He was chosen as the 3rd overall pick in the 1990 NBA draft by the Denver Nuggets.
 Abdul-Rauf was selected for the NBA Most Improved Player Award in 1993, appeared in the Slam Dunk Contest at the 1993 NBA All-Star Weekend, and was one of the league's most accurate free throw shooters.
 After his NBA career, he played in multiple leagues around the world.

-Abdul-Rauf sparked controversy during his NBA career when he refused to stand for the national anthem in a sign of protest and called the flag of the United States a symbol of oppression.
+During his early years with the Nuggets, Abdul-Rauf converted to Islam after being influenced by The Autobiography of Malcolm X and the Quran.
+He officially changed his name from Chris Jackson to Mahmoud Abdul-Rauf in 1993.
+He sparked widespread media attention and controversy during the 1995–96 NBA season, when he refused to stand for the U.S. national anthem in an act of protest, because he believed that the flag of the United States was a symbol of oppression.
+Abdul-Rauf later agreed to stand, but only if he was allowed to raise his hands in dua during the anthem as a condition.
+In 2016, Abdul-Rauf's national anthem protest received renewed attention in the wake of Colin Kaepernick and the 2016 NFL kneeling protests.

 Early life and career

 Abdul-Rauf was born Chris Jackson in Gulfport, Mississippi, the son of Jacqueline Jackson.
 He was raised in a single-parent family, along with his two brothers, Omar and David.
 His childhood was characterized by poverty, as there were times when he and his brothers were not able to have proper nutrition.
 Abdul-Rauf missed the fourth grade and was later placed in special education classes.
 He had a moderate form of Tourette syndrome, a condition that went undiagnosed until he was 17.
 Abdul-Rauf managed to overcome difficulties to become a basketball prodigy for Gulfport High School.
 In his senior season in high school he averaged 29.9 points and 5.7 assists per game and was called up to the McDonald's All-American Game.
+Abdul-Rauf was an excellent free throw shooter, in one practice making 283 free throws in a row, including a long streak of not hitting the rim, and delaying practice for 45 minutes.
+A few weeks later, he made 267 in a row in practice.
 He was also named Mississippi Mr. Basketball twice, in 1987 and 1988.